eeub03/MLETask/Solution_overview.md

 - Create a custom docker image for model deployment.
 - Implement support for running pipeline across multiple instances to support big data use cases.
 - Data Versioning.
+- Support for batch and real time inference.